Title IX/Sexual Harassment

 • Amnesty for Alcohol and Drug Use

-The College has adopted the following drug and alcohol amnesty policy under NY Educational Law Article 129B.
+The University has adopted the following drug and alcohol amnesty policy under NY Educational Law Article 129B.

-The health and safety of every student at Manhattan College is of utmost importance.
-Manhattan College recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence, including but not limited to domestic violence, dating violence, stalking, or sexual assault occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
-Manhattan College strongly encourages students to report domestic violence, dating violence, stalking, or sexual assault to institution officials.
-A bystander acting in good faith or a reporting individual acting in good faith that discloses any incident of domestic violence, dating violence, stalking, or sexual assault to Manhattan College officials or law enforcement will not be subject to Manhattan College’s code of conduct action for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the domestic violence, dating violence, stalking, or sexual assault.
+The health and safety of every student at Manhattan University is of utmost importance.
+Manhattan University recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence, including but not limited to domestic violence, dating violence, stalking, or sexual assault occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
+Manhattan University strongly encourages students to report domestic violence, dating violence, stalking, or sexual assault to institution officials.
+A bystander acting in good faith or a reporting individual acting in good faith that discloses any incident of domestic violence, dating violence, stalking, or sexual assault to Manhattan University officials or law enforcement will not be subject to Manhattan University’s code of conduct action for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the domestic violence, dating violence, stalking, or sexual assault.

 • Affirmative Consent

-The College has adopted the following definition of Affirmative Consent under NY Educational Law Article 129-B.
+The University has adopted the following definition of Affirmative Consent under NY Educational Law Article 129-B.

 Affirmative Consent is defined as, a knowing, voluntary, and mutual decision among all participants to engage in sexual activity.
 Consent can be given by words or actions, as long as those words or actions create clear permission regarding willingness to engage in the sexual activity.
 Silence or lack of resistance, in and of itself, does not demonstrate consent.
 The definition of consent does not vary based upon a participant's sex, sexual orientation, gender identity, or gender expression.